Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

 Schadow also sculpted the Quadriga, a chariot drawn by four horses, right on top of the Gate.

-During your visit, besides seeing the massive Berlin Gate in all its glory, you will also get to experience Pariser Platz, a beautiful public square in front of the monument.
+During your visit, you will also get to experience Pariser Platz, a beautiful public square in front of the monument.

 You can also see Haus Liebermann and Haus Sommer, the two buildings built by architect Josef Paul Kleihues in the late 1990s to replace the pavilions destroyed during World War II.